brsr/antitile/docs/conway.rst

   faces were.

 To represent this, we have to extrude the chamber structure out into a sort of 3d prism.
-We'll call this operator hollow, and notate it `ɥ`.
+We'll call this operator "hollow", and notate it `ɥ`.
 It is not the operation performed by ``leonardo`` or Polyhedronisme, but it can be represented in ``wythoff`` using the notation ``[V,VF]0_1v1_0v,1v1f,1V``).
 In terms of invariants, :math:`k=2`,